bbauska/HTML5-Basics/README.md

 <h3>Q. What is cookies in html5?</h3>

-A cookie is an amount of information that persists between a server-side and a client-side.
+<p>A cookie is an amount of information that persists between a server-side and a client-side.
-A web browser stores this information at the time of browsing.
+A web browser stores this information at the time of browsing.</p>

-A cookie contains the information as a string generally in the form of a name-value pair separated by semi-colons.
-It maintains the state of a user and remembers the user's information among all the web pages.
+<p>A cookie contains the information as a string generally in the form of a name-value pair
+separated by semi-colons.
+It maintains the state of a user and remembers the user's information among all the web pages.</p>

-<b>Example 01:</b> Create a Cookies
+<h5>Example 01: Create a Cookies</h5>

 ```js
 // create a cookie